 Graduates of BACWTT receive a Waldorf teachers certificate that is highly regarded in the Waldorf Educational movement in North America and around the world.

-If you are ready to register, please visit our Admissions page to complete the online application form.
-If you prefer to print out and mail in a hard copy, please click here to download the 2021-2022 application.
+If you are ready to register, please visit our Admissions page to complete either the online or PDF application form.

 Early Childhood Director

 Diane David received her B.A. in Dramatic Art from U.C.
 Davis and completed her kindergarten training at the San Francisco Waldorf Teacher Training of Rudolf Steiner College under Dorit Winter.
 Diane, herself a mother of 6 children and grandmother of 11, is a retired kindergarten teacher from the San Francisco Waldorf School.
 She is now the Early Childhood Director and carrying faculty member for the Bay Area Center for Waldorf Teacher Training.
 She is a Northern California co-representative for the Waldorf Early Childhood Association of North America (WECAN), a founding member of the Magic Lantern Marionette Theatre, and mentors and evaluates teachers and early childhood programs throughout Northern California.
 At BACWTT, she teaches The First Three Years, Pedagogical Studies and Practicum Preparation classes in the early childhood track.